madpsy/xpa125b_controller/README.md

 1. Pin 4 of the ACC socket on the amp to the collector of the 2N2222 transistor
 2. Pin 2 of the ACC socket on the amp to the output of the RC filter

+Note: Ensure grounds are also tied between the amplifier and the D1 Mini.

 In the controller configuration:

 1. Set `amplifier` to `minipa50`